 We really liked your [insert topic] content and thought you would enjoy our [insert company name and products].
 We would love to send you a package of our products for you to try out.
 If you’re interested, we would love for you to host a giveaway for your followers!
 Let me know and I’d be happy to chat with you over the details!

 [insert your name]

 Okay, so how to ask an influencer to promote your product or brand?

 Many businesses are struggling with writing influencer outreach emails.
-For some, it’s a business transaction, so they treat it like such (which not all influencers appreciate).
+For some, it’s a business transaction, so they treat it as such (which not all influencers appreciate).

 To avoid these mistakes, take a look at these influencer collaboration email templates.